-Lo Mein, meaning tossed noodles, is a typical Chinese dish featuring soft wheat noodles stir fired with veg (and often meat or seafood) - right up their in familiarity and popularity with egg rolls.
+Lo Mein, meaning tossed noodles, is a typical Chinese dish featuring soft wheat noodles stir fried with veg (and often meat or seafood) - right up there in familiarity and popularity with egg rolls.

 - Cook Time

 - Prep Time